Guide to Film Photography

 How Color Film Works

 When the color film is developed, dye couplers within each red, green, and blue sensitive layer will produce cyan, magenta, and yellow dyes when developed, resulting in an inverse image.
-When printed to photographic paper, the color negative is exposed to results in the proper respective colors: cyan to red, magenta to green, and yellow to blue.
+When printed to photographic paper the color negative results in the respective colors: cyan to red, magenta to green, and yellow to blue.
+Here is an example of a color negative with the positive image imposed for comparison.

 Comparison of Color Film Photography Brands and Types